Today’s Groupon Vancouver Daily Deal of the Day: Dr. Sun Yat-Sen Classical Chinese Garden: $12 for Admission for Two (50% Off)

 The Fine Print

-Expires 120 days after purchase.
+Promotional value expires 120 days after purchase.
+Amount paid never expires.
 Limit 2 per person.
 Merchant is solely responsible to purchasers for the care and quality of the advertised goods and services.

 Dr. Sun Yat-Sen Classical Chinese Garden